 About Angelica Seed Essential Oil

-Follow general safety guidelines for use of essential oils, as noted below.
-This essential oil is generally considered non-toxic and non-irritant IN SMALL AMOUNTS; use sparingly.
-Some aromatherapists have cautioned against use of Angelica Seed essential oil during pregnancy and in cases of diabetes.
-Although we do not advise internal use of ANY essential oils except under properly qualified medical supervision, some experts have specifically cautioned against internal use of Angelica seed essential oil.
+Follow general safety guidelines for use of essential oils (see link below).
+Angelica seed essential oil is generally considered non-toxic and non-irritant IN SMALL AMOUNTS; use sparingly.
+Some aromatherapists have cautioned against the use of this oil during pregnancy and in cases of diabetes.
+Although we do not advise internal use of ANY essential oils except under properly qualified medical supervision, some experts have specifically cautioned against the internal use of this oil.

 All our Artisan Aromatics essential oils, aromatherapy blends and oil products are therapeutic quality.
 Using our 20+ years of experience, we’ve gathered the finest quality oils from around the world.
 To ensure that our oils are as fresh and potent as possible, our oils are bottled by hand here in the USA only after we receive each order.